diogojc/diogojc.github.io/_posts/2020-12-29-insights-platform.md

 Although their prevalence and longevity are a testament to its success recently cracks appeared, the first is they struggle to service users with increasing technical and analytics skills looking for more then reporting.
 The other one is because it treats all data as having the same value its costs tend to scale exponentially.

 ### Data Lake(s)
-The acumen from the Hadoop ecosystem showed that cheap compute and storage could tackle the explosion of data growth.
+The acumen from the Hadoop ecosystem showed that cheap compute and storage could tackle the explosive data growth in organizations.
 Vendors quickly jumped to monetize this new trend under the moniker of Data Lake with the motto "hoard all the data and the users will come".

 Even though the term Data Lake is so fuzzy to the point of meaninglessness, its motto combined with low upfront costs proved very attractive for IT managers.
-Enterprise architects also jumped in the latest tech trend and data lake adoption spread across the industry.
+Enterprise architects also jumped in the latest tech trend and data lake initiatives spread like wild fire.

 As unaltered copies of data landed in Data Lakes, end users were left scratching their heads on how to interpret the data and left, turning the lake into a graveyard.
 IT workers struggled with applying security controls on files creating copies of copies to perform things like row-level security, turning the lake into a swamp.

-Some organizations soon after realized their data lake would make more sense when encapsulated by their Data Warehouse and have reaped some of it's benefits, namely how to deal, in a cost effective way, an increasing amount of data.
+Most organizations have since realized their data lake makes much more sense encapsulated by their existing Data Warehouse and have reaped some of it's benefits, namely how to deal, in a cost effective way, an increasing amount of data.

 ### Embedded Analytics
-The idea to bring analytics capabilities to the employees existing tools and processes is called embedded analytics.
+The idea to bring analytics capabilities to employees existing tools and processes is called embedded analytics.

-This bottom-up approach appeal is simple, pay a bit more for whatever software your employees are already using (e.g. Customer Relationship Management (CRM)) and overnight add analytical powers to their existing flows and processes.
+In reality the approach is simple, pay a bit more for whatever software your employees are already using (e.g. Customer Relationship Management (CRM)) and overnight add analytical powers to their existing flows and processes.
+Employees have to switch less between tools and purchasing changes are minimal or even consolidated in fewer vendors.

-Although simple this approach does deliver on it's promises and currently any serious software vendor in the enterprise has to offer this to remain competitive.

-The danger with this approach is, if the organization only relies on this approach, their data strategy will, for the better or worse, soon be completely coupled to it's vendors.
+The biggest drawback is, if the organization relies too much on this approach, their data strategy will, for the better or worse, soon be completely coupled to it's vendors.
 Although this might be fine in supporting areas of the business, for the business areas creating a competitive advantage the risk exposure can simply become too high.
-For example: "What if the vendor becomes too expensive?
+What if the vendor becomes too expensive?
 What if we need other capabilities?
-What if they go bankrupt?"
+What if they go bankrupt?

 ### Agile IT